 This report is provided to assist departments in managing Grant and Contract budgets in compliance with the University of Washington Deficit Policy.
 A budgets is determined to be in deficit when the Total Transactions exceeds the Budgeted Amount.
 The unit responsible for the budget is expected to take timely action to clear the deficit.
 The report is to be reviewed no less than once per quarter.
 For questions about this report, please contact the GCA compliance area.
 For questions about individual budgets, please contact your GCA Team.

 This report displays a list of budget numbers that are not associated with a room in the GeoSIMS application.
+Budget type classes 0534,0545,0552, and 0557 are excluded by default because departments are not required to assign space for budgets in these type classes.
 The list is by home department OrgCode.
 For a home department with budget activity, the aim is to identify the space that the activity occurs in and then update the room profile in GeoSIMS with the budget number.
 The list of budgets on this report will decrease as GeoSIMS is updated.

 This is a menu page for reports going to "GL 1160 and payroll activity reconciling" or "GL summaries".

 The link “Hepps Payroll Monthly Summaries and Reconciliation” goes to reports that compare the monthly summaries of GL account 1160 and Hepps payroll summaries.

 The link "GL Payroll Cash Account Biennium Summary and Details" goes to reports that are summaries of the GL account 1160 by fund, transaction code, as well as other grouping categories.

 Displays a graph of the unduplicated headcount of students at the University of Washington (all campuses) as of Census Day for a specified quarter for the past ten years.
 Excluded from these counts are foreign study students, on leave students, and students who register for the first time after Census Day.
 Useful for trend analysis.
 Required parameter is quarter